ghostx31/ghostx31/README.md

 - 🐱 Staff and maintainer at [Catppuccin](https://github.com/catppuccin/).
 - 🐧 I code in Go and sometimes python and have a deep interest in Linux.
-- ⚙️ 📔️ Feel free to connect with me to talk about DevOps or your favourite books.
+- ⚙️ 📔️ Chat with me about DevOps or perhaps your favourite book.

 &#x200B;